08walkersj/Solar_Wind_Tools/README.md

 ## Please implement extra changes and suggestions in a fork and let us know
 ### Current Limitations
-- Download uses wget.
-For use for windows os "urlib" should be implemented
 - We have only implemented the newell coupling function.
 Please add new ones such as Milan so others can use it.